rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 ```

 Where `{input}.bam` file is `sample_makrdup.bam` for 10x ATAC-seq
-protocol or the `sample_bc_match.sam` for the 10x multiome protocol.
+protocol or the `sample_bc_match.bam` for the 10x multiome protocol.
 The
 `actc_barcode.txt` can be obtained [here](
 https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-inclusion-list-formerly-barcode-whitelist),
 and it contains a list of all